riok/mapperly/docs/docs/contributing/tests.md

 and [VerifyTests/Verify.SourceGenerators](https://github.com/VerifyTests/Verify.SourceGenerators)
 to verify reported diagnostics and snapshot emitted code.
 To work with the tests of Mapperly you may find it helpful to read the documentation of it.
+For several IDE's, nice plugins make working with VerifyTests easier.

 ## Linting